siongui/userpages/content/articles/2015/02/13/javascript-dropdown-menu%en.rst

 :category: JavaScript
 :summary: Dropdown menu using vanilla JavaScript.
 No jQuery or libraries are used.

-This post gives an example of JavaScript dropdown menu. jQuery is not used because I want to keep it pure without dependency.
+This post gives an example of JavaScript dropdown menu. jQuery and libraries are not used because I want to keep it pure without dependency.

 Please first see: